protocol55/re-state/README.md

 ## re-frame interceptor

-While this library will eventually support different implementations, the currently available one is for re-frame.
-The `re-state.re-frame` namespace exposes the following api:

-- `reg-fsm`: a function that takes a handler returning a `fsm`
-- `reg-tpm`: a function that takes a handler returning a `tpm`
-- `reg-tem`: a function that takes a handler returning a `tem`
-- `interceptor`: an interceptor that will use the `fsm`, `tpm` and `tem`, associng in a `:re-state.core/state` key into your db with the next state as well as adding to the re-frame context any transition effects.
+- `interceptor`: an interceptor that will use the `:re-state.core/flow`, associng in a `:re-state.core/state` key into your db with the next state as well as adding to the re-frame context any transition effects.